AlbertoALopez/neighbourhood-map/README.md

 # Neighbourhood map with Google Maps API

 This project consumes a JSON API from Doors Open Toronto, a dataset of more than  130 architecturally, historically, culturally and socially significant buildings across the city.
-In combination with Google Maps, it plots these locations on an accesible map along with a searchable list of locations.
+In combination with Google Maps, it plots these locations on an accessible map along with a searchable list of locations.

 ## Features